 Of course, thankfully, that narrow mindedness didn’t last.
 And with their paths continually crossing it wasn’t long before the feud was dead and buried.
 Which of course was news to John because he had no idea that there was a feud in the first place.

 They started off slow in their collaborations.
 Writing sketch comedy and the occasional funny song.
 But it wasn’t long before the sketches became plays and the songs became musicals.
 Both continued to work on their own pieces, with John winning awards and both obtaining Masters degrees in the creative arts and writing.
 Collaborative projects were often started and then left in the faggot pile of lost art works.
 (It doesn’t just mean that – look it up!)
 That was until fate brought them both down to London at the end of their 30s and the start of their 40s.
 Time to get serious.

 And serious is what they done got.
-Bringing in Simon’s husband Jonny (that’s him the other picture looking dapper) and the team at Grow the Story to focus them on story and organisation.
+Bringing in Simon’s husband Jonny (that’s him the other picture looking dapper) and the team at Grow the People to focus them on story and organisation.
 They revisited previous works and developed the show that is now called Something Something Lazarus.
 It’s been a long road with the odd bump along the way, mainly the ones that Simon makes up about feuds that don’t exist.
 Coupled with Jonny’s further involvement in building the world beyond the stage, Broken Cabaret are starting to nudge at the forms they live and admire, trying to bring about a new (kind of) musical.